Media Training For Researchers

 We show researchers how to successfully strike the balance between retaining academic rigour and communicating with mainstream audiences.

-This is a highly practical session where individuals undertake two TV interviews customised to their particular research specialism.
-The simulations allow them to apply the strategies explored in the workshop which includes:
+A highly practical session where individuals undertake a series of radio and TV interviews customised to their particular research specialism.
+The simulations allow them to apply the strategies explored in the workshop which include:

 Workshop features: